digzom/dicksonmelo/README.md

 As you can see, my name is Dickson Melo.

-Country boy living in the big city, I'm currently developing a Store Website on my own.
-Despite a short time of study, I am already making great strides.
-News coming soon in my Github.
+Country boy living in the big city, I'm currently working with ReactJS + NextJS + Firebase.

-I'm currently studying a Javascript stack with NodeJS for backend and ReactJS for frontend.
-In between, I try to improve my English, read about machine learning and IT careers.
+Trying to create cool things on my own.

+I'm currently studying ReactJS and and flirting with NodeJS.

-I seek to colaborate with big or small fullstack projects that envolves Javascript and cool things.
+I seek to colaborate with big or small fullstack projects that envolves Javascript.

 Games, rock'n'roll and technology lover.